 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide*, and Viator*, you can book various excursions, activities, tours, tickets and admission tickets, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 This makes it easy to realize a variety of excursions on your own.

 A small preselection of independent excursion offers

 For cruise guests partly bookable with visa-free option and German or English speaking tour guide.
 If not already visa-free, you can usually book the option "Visa-free tour with a round transfer" in the shopping cart for the desired excursion.